nicholasrodriguez/lab/README.md

 * A web service to host ISOs or binaries for local download and use
 * A Lab subnet different and accessable from your main home subnet to avoid issues of the Lab issuing DHCP leases to home devices
 * Outbound Internet access from the Lab subnet to obtain packages, binaries and OS updates
-* A DNS service that can resolve the lab servers or use the DNSMASQ playbook in this repo to install on the Ansible controller
+* A DNS service that can resolve the lab servers or use the DNSMASQ playbook in this repo to install on the Ansible controller and act as a forwarder outside of the lab environment
 * The running of the controller_setup.sh script in this repo on the Ansible controller to install the required components, capture Lab specific variables, capture credentials for the running of the various Ansible roles

 # Lab Components and Operation